 News

-TWMA Announces Strong Growth Following Annual Results
+TWMA Announces Strong Growth Following Annual Results.

 TWMA posted its annual results (year ended to December 31, 2023) reporting an increase in turnover to $70.9million from $67.8million.